ameli/imate/docs/ComputeTraceOfInverse.rst

    >>> # Using Hutchinson method with 20 Monte-Carlo iterations
    >>> trace = ComputeTraceOfInverse(A,ComputeMethod='hutchinson',NumIterations=20)

 Each of the methods in the above accepts some options.
 For instance, the Hutchinson's method accepts :attr:`NumIterations` argument, which sets the number of Monte-Carlo trials.
-To see the detailed list of all arguments for each method, see :ref:`Parameters` and the `API <https://ameli.github.io/TraceInv/_modules/modules.html>`__ of the package.
+To see the detailed list of all arguments for each method, see :ref:`Parameters` and the `API <https://ameli.github.io/imate/_modules/modules.html>`__ of the package.

 ==========
 Parameters
 ==========

-The :mod:`TraceInv.ComputeTraceOfInverse` module accepts the following attributes as input argument.
+The :mod:`imate.ComputeTraceOfInverse` module accepts the following attributes as input argument.

 .. attribute:: A
    :type: numpy.ndarray, or scipy.sparse.csc_matrix